jalik/js-form-parser/README.md

 <input name="anything_2" type="text" data-type="auto" value="false">
 ```

-If no `data-type` attribute is set, the `type` attribute will be used (for `input` elements at least), this behavior is active by default with the combination of this options `{dynamicTyping: true, smartTyping: true}` in the `parseForm()` function.

 ## Parsing complex forms with nested fields

-This purpose of this lib is to reconstruct an object corresponding to the form structure, so it can parse complex forms containing "unlimited" nested arrays and objects.
+It is possible to reconstruct an object corresponding to the form structure, so it can
+parse complex forms containing nested arrays and objects.

 ```html
 <form id="my-form">